Alternative or private loans

 Sometimes federal student and parent loans are not enough to cover all educational expenses.
-For this reason, you may consider applying for a private, credit-based loan that may be used as a supplemental resource for paying college costs.
+For this reason, you might consider applying for a private, credit-based loan that can be used as a supplemental resource for paying college costs.

 Alternative loans are credit-based loans and in most cases, a credit worthy co-applicant is required.
-In addition, by having a co-applicant, the risk to the lending institution is reduced and a better interest rate is given to the borrower.
-Individual eligibility will vary according to cost, need, and any other aid being received by the student.
+In addition, by having a co-applicant, the risk to the lending institution is reduced, and a better interest rate is given to the borrower.
+Individual eligibility will vary according to cost, need and any other aid that is received by the student.

 Stafford loans have a better interest rate and repayment term than private loans.
 Private loans should be considered when all other federal aid options have been exhausted.